200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 In the GSVG there was once a sea of "nalivniki" that could support fuel, are there many of them in the North?

-In the North, they are unlikely to make marches for 500 km.
-There they cover certain territories.
+In the North, they are unlikely to make 500 km marches.
+They cover certain territories there.
 I think that tanks are needed there as armored maneuvering points.
-It is not written after the modernization that the GTA-80A auxiliary power unit was installed or not on the T-18BVM, if so it’s just wonderful, if not, it’s just that they didn’t do it in vain.
-In the North it would be great
+It is not written whether or not the GTA-80A auxiliary power unit was installed on the T-18BVM after modernization.
+If yes, then that is simply wonderful, if not, then it was simply in vain that they did not do it.
+In the North, it would be great.

 I’m not a rear manager, unfortunately, I don’t know how they calculate the provision of fuel, but when everyone has the same thing, it’s probably easier.
 I am not against the T-80 at all, a good car, but it’s easier for me to imagine it on the European autobahns than in the north laughing